Switch

 Contribute to Docs

-The code following a matching case clause will execute until it encounters a break statement, a return statement, or the end of the switch block.
+The code after a matching case clause will keep executing until it encounters a break statement, a return statement, or the end of the switch block.

-This means that if a break is omitted at the end of one case block, subsequent case blocks and/or the default block will be executed regardless of the value of the original expression.
+This means that if break is omitted from the end of a case block, the subsequent case blocks and/or the default block will be executed regardless of the value of the original expression.
+This behavior is known as the fall-through behavior.

 Syntax